Cyberspace Ministry's Logo

 The law defines fair dealing as copying works for the purposes of private study, research, criticism, review or newspaper summary.
 Fair dealing with a work does not require the permission of the copyright owner or the payment of royalties.

 Although well-recognized in Canada and abroad, fair dealing has never been clearly defined by either Canadian legislation or the courts.
 Nonetheless some guidelines can be offered.
 For instance, a strong argument can be made that a non-commercial use for educational purposes is fair dealing, as well as the use of a part of a complete work (usually less than 10%, though no hard-and-fast rules are available).
-The University of Manitoba website presents an excellent text on fair dealing.

 Chapter C-42 - Copyright Act